byuistats/DS250-Cannon/content/Slides/p6/d2/_index.md

 #### Announcements
 1. The last day of DSS is July 13th at 6:00PM in STC 398
 1. Extra credit for creating and uploading cheat sheet (2 points for projects or checkpoints)
+1. Coding Challenge is July 19

+1. The technical aspects of Project 6 will be done mostly in class.
+Resume prep/MD outside

 <!----------------------
 ## Syllabus Review